emroczko/Flight-discover-server/README.md

 ## Data preparation

 Download the data from links provided in project documentation and place files in the data/raw directory.
-After that run scripts from data_preparation directory using command:
+After that run scripts from main directory using command:
-> python script_name.py
+> python data_preparation/script_name.py

 ## PostgreSQL database preparation